Skip to content

 • Larger enterprises may leverage their existing enterprise service bus or develop web services to facilitate direct data exchange with their customers, suppliers, or third-party partners without needing export and import processes.

 Advanced architectures involving streaming services, big data technologies, microservices, etc., have also been applied to the problem, but they’re typically not suitable for organizations that don't have sizable R&D capacity and know-how on both sides of the exchange.
-Snowflake showed that it is possible to simplify data sharing by giving the consumer direct SQL access to the provider’s data without copying the data while maintaining a fully governed, secure, and highly controlled exchange between the provider and the consumer.
+Snowflake showed that it is possible to simplify data sharing by giving the consumer direct SQL access to the provider’s data without copying it while maintaining a fully governed, secure, and highly controlled exchange between the provider and the consumer.

-This novel approach makes it possible for anyone with a Snowflake account to connect to the data shared by their SaaS vendors or third-party partners.
+This novel approach allows anyone with a Snowflake account to connect to the data shared by their SaaS vendors or third-party partners.
 As long as both parties already use Snowflake, they can access the data and start gaining insights from it by connecting a BI or analytics tool.
 It does not require creating a data pipeline and importing the data into a data warehouse.
 Of course, they quickly discover that they can enrich that data with additional data from the public marketplace and may even start bringing other internal data from their own systems and, over time, develop a data warehouse or an analytics solution themselves where the original share that started the whole initiative is just one of multiple shares and sources feeding that solution.

 peter-ivey-hansen-Ca7DfxH5zd8-unsplash